Facets and Tiers

 Once the tier, side, and base index are set, you provide one of three specifiers:

 - Angle + depth – supply both values and the studio cuts to that exact combination.
-Use the
+Use a variable (e.g.

-sizekeyword for 90° cuts (girdle and table facets) when you want the depth handled automatically. - Angle + point – pick an angle and let a point helper decide the depth.
-Add
+size) for 90° cuts (girdle facets) to explicitly set the distance from the center. - Angle + point – pick an angle and let a point helper decide the depth.

 The key idea: the tier/side/index plus specifier only define a single, precise facet at the stated index.
 The tier becomes complete the moment you append symmetry (x8, xx6, etc.), because those modifiers rotate or mirror that one facet without re-aiming it.